COMNAP Antarctic Fellowships

 The Council of Managers of National Antarctic Programs (COMNAP), the International Association of Antarctica Tour Operators (IAATO), the Scientific Committee on Antarctic Research (SCAR) and the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) work together to support talented early-career researchers, scientists, engineers, environmental managers, and other professionals.
 The purpose is to strengthen international capacity and cooperation in fields such as climate, biodiversity, conservation, humanities and astrophysics research by providing annual funding opportunities.

-The Submission for the COMNAP and IAATO Antarctic Fellowship 2024 is NOW OPEN
+The Submission for the COMNAP and IAATO Antarctic Fellowship 2024 is NOW closed

 Evaluation of COMNAP and IAATO Antarctic Fellowship applications received: